Ocean-Phantom/Signal_Controlled_Trains/README.md

 Networks are denoted as bitmasks, using the signal value.
 In other words, the bitwise AND of the two signals must not be equal to 0.
 This is similar to LTN, Project Cybersyn, and Rail Logistics Dispatcher.

 Trains and Stations can have 3 types of networks each:
-+ Trains that need refueling get a refuel network, and will seek out refuel stations in the same network.
-Both are identified by the *REFUEL Signal* -Refuel: Refuel signal-> Refuel signal
++ -Refuel: Trains with Refuel signal -> Stations with Refuel signal.
+Trains that need refueling get a refuel network, and will seek out refuel stations in the same network.
+Both are identified by the *REFUEL Signal*
-+ Trains attempting to *deliver* will use the value of the *DEPOT signal* to seek out a Requester/Demand station in the same network, which is determined by the value of the *SKIP signal*. -Delivery: Depot signal -> Skip signal
++ -Delivery: Trains with Depot signal -> Stations with Skip signal.
+Trains attempting to *deliver* will use the value of the *DEPOT signal* to seek out a Requester/Demand station in the same network, which is determined by the value of the *SKIP signal*.
-+ Trains attempting to *pickup* will use the value of the *INFO signal* to seek out a Provider/Supply station in the same network, denoted by the *DEPOT signal* -Pickup: Info signal -> Depot signal
++ -Pickup: Trains with Info signal -> Stations with Depot signal.
+Trains attempting to *pickup* will use the value of the *INFO signal* to seek out a Provider/Supply station in the same network, denoted by the *DEPOT signal*